csiro-data-school/2020-03-03_training/_episodes/05-memory.md

 > Repeat the memory exercise you did earlier, but this time,
 > try to form short stories or phrases, or a visual image, from the words you see.
 >
-> Write the number of words you remembered in the Etherpad.
-> How does this compare with your first attempt?
+> How does your recall compare with your first attempt?
 {: .challenge}

 Storing words in groups reduces the number of effective